 Adherence to the NIH Public Access Policy including assignment of PubMed Central (PMC) ID numbers is mandatory for those publications utilizing Massey Cancer Center affiliated shared resource cores and is strongly recommended for all other publications making use of VCU Core laboratories

 MCC: Please cite usage by including the following language, “(service provided) was performed at the VCU (fill in a laboratory) core laboratory, which is supported, in part, by funding from the NIH-NCI Cancer Center Support Grant (P30 CA016059).”

 Cancer Mouse Models Core Laboratory

 NCC: Please cite usage by including the following language, “Nanomaterials characterization was performed at the VCU Nanomaterials Characterization Core Laboratory, which is supported, in part, with funding from the NSF.”

 CTSA: Please cite CRS usage by indicating, "Core laboratory services were provided by the VCU Clinical Research Services Core Laboratory, which is supported, in part, with funding from the NIH-NCATS (UL1TR002469)."

 Suggested grant language

-Click here for language describing core labs suitable for direct inclusion in your grant applications.
+Refer to each of the core labs above for boilerplate language suitable for direct inclusion in your grant applications.
 Researchers are encouraged to contact individual core directors prior to inclusion of VCU cores on a grant application, especially if a large volume of work is contemplated.
 In some cases it may be appropriate to consider a component of salary support.
 Again, please seek guidance by contacting individual core directors.